AdobeDocs/advertising.pt-BR/help/creative/feeds/feed-template-manage.md

 <!-- We have a finite set of supported fields on the backend.
 I need to include that info in an appendix. -->

-Os modelos de feed mapeiam campos nos arquivos de feed com campos no back-end do Advertising Creative.
+Os modelos de feed mapeiam campos em seus arquivos/catálogos de feed com campos no back-end do Advertising Creative.
 Os anúncios dinâmicos do HTML5, mas não os anúncios estáticos do HTML5, exigem um modelo de feed para criar anúncios dinâmicos.

 Você pode usar um modelo de feed com vários modelos de anúncio.